ci-lab-cz/streamd/README.md

 ```
 run_md -p protein_HIS.pdb -l ligands.sdf --md_time 1 --device gpu --mdrun_per_node 2
 ```
-##### Run multiple tasks on the same node while using multiple GPUs:
+##### Run multiple tasks on the same node while using multiple GPUs
 > [!WARNING]
 > All simulations will still be utilizing all provided GPUs which can lead to suboptimal GPU load.
 This feature is still under development.
 ```
 run_md -p protein_HIS.pdb -l ligands.sdf --md_time 1 --device gpu --mdrun_per_node 2 --gpu_ids 0 1
 ```
-##### To run simulations only using CPUs on a server where GPUs are available:
+##### Run simulations only using CPUs on a server where GPUs are available
 ```
 run_md -p protein_HIS.pdb -l ligand.mol --md_time 1 --device cpu
 ```
-##### Automatically offload calculations on CPU/GPU
+##### Automatically offload calculations across CPU and GPU
-To let GROMACS automatically offload calculations on CPU/GPU may be optimal on hardware where the CPUs are relatively powerful compared to the GPUs.
+To let GROMACS automatically offload calculations between CPU and GPU may be optimal on hardware where the CPUs are relatively powerful compared to the GPUs.
 ```
 run_md -p protein_HIS.pdb -l ligand.mol --md_time 1 --device auto --gpu_ids 0
 ```